IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 <!-- ComponentStart: TreeGrid -->

-The sample below demonstrates the four types of `{ComponentTitle}`'s **row selection** behavior.
+The sample below demonstrates the four types of `{ComponentName}`'s **row selection** behavior.
 Use the buttons below to enable each of the available selection modes.
 A brief description will be provided on each button interaction through a snackbar message box.
 Use the switch button to _hide_ or _show_ the row selector checkbox.

 <!-- ComponentEnd: TreeGrid -->

 <!-- ComponentStart: Grid, HierarchicalGrid -->

-The sample below demonstrates the three types of `{ComponentTitle}`'s **row selection** behavior.
+The sample below demonstrates the three types of `{ComponentName}`'s **row selection** behavior.
 Use the buttons below to enable each of the available selection modes.
 A brief description will be provided on each button interaction through a snackbar message box.
 Use the switch button to _hide_ or _show_ the row selector checkbox.

 <!-- ComponentEnd: Grid, HierarchicalGrid -->